ScienceNLP-Lab/MultiTagger-v2/README.md

 conda create -n <environment-name> --file requirements.txt
 ```

+Before using the models, you will need to download and organize the data (https://uofi.box.com/v/multitagger-v2-data) and labels (https://uofi.box.com/v/multitagger-v2-labels).
+The data should go in a 'pubmed' directory, and the labels should go in a 'labels' directory.
+Both of these should be under the data directory within this repository.

 ## Training and Using the Models

 Performing training and inference with the model is similar.
 A script (run_experiment_example.sh) is provided containing example commands for both fine-tuning and evaluation.
 As a general note, inference needs to be run on a validation subset before running on the test subset in order to use the optimized F1 thresholds.
 A full list of command arguments may be found in the train.py file.